GayanKavinda/GayanKavinda/README.md

 ## 👨‍💻 About Me

 Full-stack developer specializing in building robust web applications with Laravel and modern JavaScript frameworks.
-Currently developing enterprise solutions for the **Sri Lanka Telecom Services**, focusing on creating efficient, user-centric systems that solve real-world problems.
+Currently developing enterprise solutions for the **Ministry of Digital Economy**, focusing on creating efficient, user-centric systems that solve real-world problems.

 **What I bring:**
 - Production-grade applications serving government institutions